vlang/v/doc/docs.md

 - split functionality as necessary to different .v files in the same folder
 - when that makes logical sense to be further organised, put them into their own directory module.

-Note that in ordinary modules, all .v files must start with module name_of_folder.
+Note that in ordinary modules, all .v files must start with `module name_of_folder`.

 ### `init` functions